sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Modifies the shortcode for variables.
 * Improves the method to attach additional files to the notification emails.
 * Modifies the path where storing the uploaded files.

-= 5.1.65 =

-* Increases the precedence of col-xx-xx class names over column#
-* Include a new attribute in the Date controls to allow to restrict dates to a set of valid dates.
-* Modify the User Permissions add-in to integrate the summary attribute with the Multilanguage for Calculated Fields Form plugin (Developer version and Platinum plugin).
-* Modify the server-side equations plugin (developer version and Platinum plugin).